 The four types of candidates

-When it comes to categorising candidates, the biggest challenge for recruiters is separating the category three candidates from the category fours, as both appear to be high achievers.
+When categorising candidates, without a doubt the biggest challenge for recruiters is separating the category three candidates from the category fours, as both appear to be high achievers.

-Right personality but lack experience - or vise versa.
+Right personality but lack experience - or vice versa.
 You could train them, but there is a higher risk associated.

 Resume is of interest, they interview well and pass reference checks, so we hire them.
 However, we later regret it.